The City of Phoenix Head Start

 Cadie Chavez

-Both Chavez and Quintana also credit the Region 9 Head Start Association with developing educational training focused on children ages birth to three through the First 1,000 Days!
+Both Chavez and Quintana also credit the Head Start WEST with developing educational training focused on children ages birth to three through the First 1,000 Days!
 Early Head Start Conference.
 This conference was launched in 2019 and went virtual and online in 2020.
 “Previously, there wasn’t a whole lot of content available, and we have a fairly new program,” Chavez explained, noting Phoenix Head Start was trying to provide professional development specifically focused on our home visiting staff and in 2020, the conference offered specific breakout

 sessions.